 Undergraduate students are not permitted to register for more than 18 credits, without the permission of the Associate Dean of Academic Affairs.

 Undergraduate students who register for more than 18 credits will be billed on a per-credit basis for each additional credit that exceeds their full "flat" tuition rate.

 You are billed on a per-credit basis in the summer term.

-Two times a term, a Class Roster is mailed to each of your instructors.
+Once per term, a Class Roster is mailed to each of your instructors.
 If the instructor does not read the names listed on the roster to the class, check with him or her to make sure that your name appears on the roster.
 If you are attending a class but

 Title IV Refund Policy